Palace of Queluz: Architecture and history

 The site chosen for the proposed summer retreat was in a secluded hollow.
-It had originally been owned by the Marquis of Castelo Rodrigo.
+It had originally been owned by Manuel de Moura y Corte Real, 2nd Marquis of Castel Rodrigo.
 When the ruling Spanish were driven from Portugal in 1640, the Marquis was accused of having collaborated with the Spanish and the property was seized by the Portuguese Crown.
-The estate, and its hunting lodge, then became one of the many properties of the Portuguese king, João IV.
+The estate, and its hunting lodge, then became one of the many properties of the Portuguese king, John IV.
 He set it aside as one of the properties reserved for the second son of the reigning monarch.
-Thus it came into the hands of Pedro of Braganza, the second son of João V.
+Thus it came into the hands of Peter of Braganza, the second son of John V.

-The architect Mateus Vicente de Oliveira had trained under Ludovice of Ratisbon and Jean-Baptiste Robillon during the construction of the royal Palace of Mafra and its monastery.
+The architect Mateus Vicente de Oliveira had trained under João Frederico Ludovice and Jean-Baptiste Robillon during the construction of the royal Palace of Mafra and its monastery.
 The larger, sombre, and classical Mafra does not appear to have influenced the design for Queluz, which is in a lighter, more airy style.

-Work began in 1747, and continued rapidly until 1755, when it was interrupted by the Great earthquake of 1755, after which the labourers were more urgently required for the reconstruction of Lisbon.
+Work began in 1747, and continued rapidly until 1755, when it was interrupted by the 1755 Lisbon earthquake, after which the labourers were more urgently required for the reconstruction of Lisbon.
 However, the earthquake proved to be a catalyst, as the urban rebuilding process stimulated the development of the arts in Portugal.
 The subsequent architecture of Queluz was influenced by new ideas and concepts.
-When work recommenced in 1758, the design was readapted for fear of another earthquake.
+When work recommenced in 1758, the design was altered for fear of another earthquake.
 Thus, later work on the palace took the form of low, long buildings that are more structurally stable than a single high block.
 As a result, when viewed from a distance, the palace resembles a series of long enfilades linked by higher pavilions, rather than one single construction.